 3. Koukounaries, Skiathos

-Skiathos is blessed with some of the best beaches in Greece and Koukounaries is just one more of the Greek Island’s spectacular stretches of sand.
+Skiathos is blessed with some of the most beautiful beaches in Greece, and Koukounaries is just one more of the Greek Islands’ spectacular stretches of sand.
 Koukounaries Beach is famous for its fine white sand and fragrant pine forest, from which the area took its name.